nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
 1. The command can communicate with the `Model` when it is executed (e.g. to delete a person).<br>
    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
-1. The result of the command execution is returned back from `Logic` as a String.
+1. The result of the command execution is returned back from `Logic` as a `String`.

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: